jkenlooper/chillbox/docs/configuration-file.md

 # current user.
 archive-directory = ".chillbox"

+# Optionally set a user managed ssh_config file to be included.
+The file will be
+# included at the top of the generated ssh_config that chillbox uses (with an
+# 'Include' directive).
+ssh_config = "example.ssh_config"

 ### User ###
 # Define the users that will have access to the servers listed.
 The 'name' and
 # 'gpg-key' are both required.
 If the GPG key doesn't exist on the system for